water32/pxf/examples/ACCESS_S3.md

 - [Foreign Data Wrappers](#foreign-data-wrappers)
 - [External Tables](#external-tables)

-The examples include syntax and the configuration parameters required to access S3.
+The examples includes syntax and the configuration parameters required to access S3.

 ## Prerequisites